Maurice Wetherill: Playing career

 Prior to departing for the war Wetherill debuted for the City Rovers senior side in 1917 in an end of season exhibition match against Ponsonby United at Victoria Park.
 He was aged just 17 and was promoted from their 4th grade side.
 He scored a try in a 13-12 win before a crowd of 4,500.
+He made his Auckland debut the same season when he came on to replace Bill Davidson in their match against a Military Representative side on October 13.
 After returning from the war Wetherill rejoined the City club and began regularly playing for the first grade side in 1920.
 He was small in stature, measuring just 5 feet 5 inches and spent his career playing in the halves or on the wing.
 In his first full season for City, he scored 4 tries and kicked 4 conversions, including a try on debut.
 In 1921 the City team won the Monteith Shield by winning the first grade championship.
 They also won the Roope Rooster trophy after defeating Maritime in the final by 30 points to 14 with Wetherill kicking a conversion.